 In 2019 we felt called to adopt again.
 While filling out our adoption agency paperwork, we learned about Embryo Adoption.
 Weeks after the sudden passing of Jonathan's Dad, we transferred three embryos that had been frozen for 14 years.
 Our daughter Primrose came three weeks early in August 2020. (for the full story of our embryo adoption click here)

-We’ve experienced the stress, hardship, and joy that comes from owning a small business, especially during the past year.
+We’ve experienced the stress, hardship, and joy that comes from owning a small business, especially during the pandemic.
 But more importantly, we’ve experienced the amazing grace and provision of God and the extreme generosity of support from our customers, family and friends.
 It is truly a joy to be able to design and make beautiful, functional products for you and your family.

 If you’ve taken the time to read this, we are glad you are here.
 Your support means so much to us.